 Accessing OurHealth data

-Researchers from the scientific community can apply for controlled access to OurHealth data stored on the AnVIL platform in one of two ways, described briefly below.
-For both cases, applicants should submit a Data Access Request (DAR) for dbGaP accession number phs003821.
+Researchers from the scientific community can apply for controlled access to OurHealth data stored on the AnVIL platform via dbGaP.
+Applicants should submit a Data Access Request (DAR) for dbGaP accession number phs003821 by following the NIH Scientific Data Sharing instructions for How to Request and Access Datasets from dbGaP.

 Working with OurHealth data